Migrate data with Astra DB Sideloader

 export dbID=DATABASE_ID

-export token=TOKEN
+export token=APPLICATION_TOKEN

 Later, you will add another environment variable for the migration ID.